joeauty/NetMusician-Menu-Nav-YUI-Widget/README.md

 	</div>

-Node the div ID used as a wrapper for your menu (in this case *menublock*).
-Note that your submenus need to have the class *submenu*, and your link that triggers your menu on mouseover needs to have the class *hasSubMenu*.
+Node the div ID used as a wrapper for your menu (in this case *menublock*), you will need to provide this when the widget is instantiated if you wish to use an ID other than *menublock*.
 A whole plethora of additional CSS classes are attached so that you can skin these menus to your liking.

 AJAX Driven Menus